TeoNikolov/wasp-ss-assignment/docs/tutorial.md

 !!! success "Deliverable"

     At the end of this tutorial section you should obtain a set of `.bvh` and `.fbx` files.
 The files should have the same name as their corresponding text in the `script.txt` file you obtained previously.
+For example:

+    ```
+    01A.bvh
+    02B.bvh
+    03A.bvh
+    04C.bvh

+    01A.fbx
+    02B.fbx
+    03A.fbx
+    04C.fbx
+    ```

 ### Task 1.
 Generate BVH motion from audio